Create Backup Schedule

 , see How to use c4. -

-To find the name of the database, use the ConfD job db_list.
-For example:
+To find the database name when you are connected to COS, use the ConfD job db_list.

 Copyconfd_client db_list